MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-assign-base-calendars.md

 5. Choose the **OK** button.

-In the **Customised Calendar Entries** window, you will observe that the date entries are updated with the changes that you made.
+On the **Customised Calendar Entries** page, you will observe that the date entries are updated with the changes that you made.

 On the Location card, you will observe that the **Customised Calendar** field contains **Yes**, indicating that a customised calendar has been set up.